The power of saving lies in your mind. No, really!

 Saving takes effort

-Think, for example, about your direct debits.
-How many of your forgotten subscriptions roll over from month to month?
+Think about your direct debits.
+How forgotten subscriptions roll over from month to month?
 It’s a simple enough fix, but it takes a bit of effort to cut yourself loose.

 “Defaults are everywhere and can get us stuck in bad habits,” James says, “but they can also be used as a powerful nudge to help us get into better money management habits.
 Setting smart defaults, like setting up standing orders into your savings account, can help you start making good decisions on autopilot.”